Garfield in the Rough: Storyline

 The next day, Odie wakes Jon up at the crack of dawn by licking his feet.
 This sends Jon rolling down the hill into the lake while still in his tent with Garfield in tow.
-At Garfield's suggestion that he "go and play with something poisonous", Odie runs into the nearby woods, passing a sign that reveals the woods to be Lake Woebegone, where the panther is lurking.
-The forest rangers are hunting for the panther, and attempt to warn Jon to evacuate, but after finding no one there, leave a note and move on.
-This proves unfortunate as a gust of wind kicks up after they leave, tossing the message into a recently extinguished campfire, where it burns up.
-Despite not hearing a man-eating beast growling in the night, Jon does find out that Garfield and Odie (to a lesser extent) have eaten all the food for the week, except for the dried fruit, and goes off on a tirade.
-Meanwhile, Garfield heads through the woods to "wait for the heat to die down".
-While there, he starts to appreciate the beauty of nature, until he meets two forest animals named Dicky the Beaver and Billy the Bunny who warn Garfield about the escaped panther, claiming it has already attacked other forest animals.
+At Garfield's suggestion that he "go and play with something poisonous", Odie runs into the nearby woods, passing a sign that reveals it to be Lake Woebegone, where the panther is lurking.
+The forest rangers are hunting for the panther and attempt to warn Jon to evacuate, but after finding no one there, leave a note and move on.
+Unfortunately, a gust of wind kicks up after they leave, tossing the message into a recently extinguished campfire, where it burns up.
+To make matters worse, Jon discovers that Garfield and Odie have eaten all of the food for the week, except for the dried fruit, and so he goes off on a tirade.
+Meanwhile, Garfield sneaks off into the woods to "wait for the heat to die down".
+While there, he starts to appreciate the beauty of nature, until he meets two forest animals named Dicky the Beaver and Billy the Bunny who warn Garfield about the escaped panther, reporting that it has already attacked other forest animals.
 Odie appears, after scaring all but Garfield away by accident, and the two eavesdrop on the two rangers passing by with a tranquilizer gun, hoping to capture the panther.
-The first ranger wishes that he had a weapon more powerful than his tranquilizer gun to hunt the panther with, but the second ranger assures him that one of the tranquilizer darts will be enough to knock out the panther.
 Garfield and Odie decide that now is the time to collect Jon and leave before they are possibly attacked by the beast, and the two run all the way back to the campsite.